 Almost every outdoors / natural light photographer will tell you that the best times to have a photoshoot are early mornings and late afternoons (“the golden hour”) when sunlight is soft.
 We are all at the mercy of Mother Nature and her unpredictable light.
 But almost never schedule a shoot at mid-day when sunlight is most likely bright and harsh.
 Harsh light causes shadows, overly bright photos, sweating, squinting, light reflections on faces, and not to mention, the overall discomfort experienced by everyone.
 We want everyone comfortable, relaxed, and happy in the photos!
 Perhaps the exception is for cloudy days, which would give us a little more “wiggle room”.
 But for the most part, I highly recommend that you schedule a shoot with me in the late afternoon – about an hour or so before sunset – when light is soft and comfortable.

 This is the fun part, but can be stressful for some.
-I like to encourage my clients to express their individuality but at the same time maintain a bit of unity.
-You don’t need to exactly match your outfits.
+I like to encourage my clients to express their individuality but at the same time maintain a sense of unity.
+You don’t need to exact-match your outfits.
 You can either follow a common theme or a color palette.
-For example, if your shoot is in the Fall, try clothes with darker shades of orange, brown, yellow, and green.
+For example, if your shoot is in the Fall, try clothes with darker shades of orange, yellow, brown, and sage green.

 Some things to avoid: